 - Felony reckless evading

-It is important to remember that many of those offenses can have severe consequences under California law by themselves and that adding a charge of resisting arrest can only make them worse.
+It is important to remember that many of those offenses can have severe consequences under California law alone and that adding a charge of resisting arrest can only make them worse.
 However, an experienced lawyer can help you gather evidence that proves a lack of intent or awareness.

 Is It Possible to Get My Resisting Arrest Charge Dropped?